hjdhjd/homebridge-myq/README.md

 - By default, this plugin is set to silently fail if it can't login to the myQ API, but continue to retry at regular polling intervals.

-- The configuration block for `config.json` has changed slightly to rename the platform.
+- The configuration block for `config.json` has changed to rename the platform (and it is case sensitive as well). **This is a breaking change and you will need to update your `config.json` to reflect the updates**.

 # What's new in 1.1
 I've simplified some configuration options and adjusted some of the logging.
 There are also configuration file changes in this version - in particular, polling is no longer an optional